madsondeluna/howtogit/README.md

 > Quick guide for daily version control with Git and GitHub

 > Uma dica?
 Imprime e cola na parede da sua mesa!!!
+> A tip?
+Print it and stick it on your desk wall!!!

 ---